Metropolis Burlesque presents Mystery Science Burlesque 3000

 The amount of effort and creativity that burlesque artists consistently put into their costumes and routines is even more impressive than their willingness to bare nearly everything for their art, and tonight’s lineup was no exception.
 Closing act Dottie Riot’s Wasp Woman was as intricate as they come, and we regret that our seats were too far away (and the venue a little too dark) to get decent photos of anybody’s presentations.

 If you’ve never been to a burlesque show, it’s probably not what you think: funny, not sleezy; feminist, not exploitative.
 Lucky for you, there’s good burlesque to be found in New York City virtually every night of the week, including Metropolis Burlesque’s monthly guest spot at the Slipper Room.
 So practice your cat calls and get yourself to the Lower East Side to hoot & holler for the guys and dolls that bare it all!*

-Andrew Andrews attended Metropolis Burlesque presents Mystery Science Burlesque 3000 at The Slipper Room in New York on Thursday, February 23, 2017 @ 8:00pm to write this review.
+Andrew Andrews attended Metropolis Burlesque presents Mystery Science Burlesque 3000 at The Slipper Room in Manhattan on Thursday, February 23, 2017 @ 8:00pm to write this review.